How Long to Spend in Peru? Best Itineraries by Trip Length

 Andean girl

 The minimum amount of time will probably be 3 to 4 days in Peru.
-This will be enough time to visit Cusco, The Sacred Valley and Machu Picchu, which are some of the most popular destinations in the country.
+This will be enough time to visit Cusco, the Sacred Valley and Machu Picchu, which are some of the most popular destinations in the country.
 Please bear in mind that acclimatization is a serious issue.
-Cusco is at high elevation (3400m/10, 000 ft) and many people suffer from altitude sickness on arrival.
-If you are planning a flying visit then you should bear this in mind!
+Cusco sits at around 3,400 m (11,150 ft) above sea level and many visitors experience mild altitude symptoms on arrival.
+If you are planning a short visit, this is an important factor to consider.

 A suggested itinerary would look something like the following:

 Arrival to Cusco early.
 Rest in the morning and acclimatize.
-Ask your Dr about altitude medication (Diamox), get rest, drink coca tea, avoid coffee, eat light meals, and drink plenty of water.
-This will all help with acclimatization.
+Ask your doctor about altitude medication, get plenty of rest, drink coca tea, avoid heavy meals and stay hydrated.

 If you are not feeling at your best, yet, don´t worry!
 There will be some time on the final day to visit anywhere you missed while you were acclimatizing!

 Head out to explore the Sacred Valley.
 The Sacred Valley is a beautiful region, approximately one hour's drive from Cusco.
 Peru's Sacred Valley is also the gateway to Machu Picchu.
-Explore the stunning archaeological sites of Pisac, Ollantaytambo, and Chinchero, which are also included on your tourist ticket.
-Visit colorful traditional markets and local Andean communities, who live as they have done so for centuries, dating back to Inca times.
-This naturally fertile valley is slightly lower in elevation than Cusco, which can help alleviate any altitude symptoms if they are still lingering!
+Visit Pisac, Ollantaytambo and Chinchero, explore traditional markets, and learn about communities that continue many Andean traditions.

-Ollantaytambo is the gateway for many people, to take the train to Machu Picchu!
-In the afternoon take the scenic 1-and-a-half-hour train trip to Aguas Calientes enjoying spectacular views of the valley around you.
-Then spend the evening in Aguas Calientes in preparation for your Machu Picchu tour, the following day.
+In the afternoon take the train to Aguas Calientes and prepare for your Machu Picchu visit the following day.
 This tourist town caters for travelers to Machu Picchu with a large handicraft market, plenty of restaurants, and even some delightful hot springs to relax in, after which this small town is named.

 The Stunning Ollantaytambo